ritvikindupuri/Guard-Duty-Attack/README.md

   <b>Figure 4: RCE Payload Retrieving IAM Credentials</b>
 </p>

-The `curl` command executed via the application layer, targeting `http://169.254.169.254/latest/meta-data/iam/security-credentials/`.
+The screenshot above demonstrates the `curl` command executed via the application layer.
+It targets `http://169.254.169.254/latest/meta-data/iam/security-credentials/`, causing the server to return its own temporary IAM keys.

 ### Phase 3: Cross-Account Data Exfiltration
 I moved to **AWS CloudShell** to simulate an external attacker.
 By configuring the AWS CLI with the stolen session token, I successfully accessed the private S3 bucket.